 Then… together we can stand up for injustice, inequality, immorality and inhumanity.
 If we, in the Western world, with the top 4% of the world’s wealth – as unevenly distributed as it may be – do not take a stand for the health and welfare of the world’s citizens, then who is going to?

 How many ‘canaries in the coal mine’ will it take for us to say it’s time for a change and a new order?
-It’s time to harness the power of our minds and give voice to the call within our hearts to be bigger than our fears or our need for approval or to fit in.
+It’s time to harness the power of our minds, give voice to the call within our hearts, and be bigger than our fears or our need for approval or to fit in.
 Our education, health, welfare, justice and political systems are all failing us and failing those who work in them who are struggling to fulfil the vision with which they entered into their profession in the first place.
 Hamstrung and exhausted, overloaded and under-appreciated, each is blamed for not delivering on the expectations we might rightfully have for them at this time.

 And yet… what is a system made up of?
 Individuals!
 Many one persons each with their own story.
-Many individual people who each have the capacity to look inside their hearts and know within their souls the difference between what does and does not work; what is and is not affirming of life and right livelihood.
-Just as Bruce and Denise Morcombe, like many others who, suffering unbearable pain and loss, or confronted with the possibility of it, were ‘forced’ into becoming trail blazers… all it takes is an ordinary person with an extraordinary vision or drive to make a difference whose impact has a ripple effect that will continue to do good indefinitely.
-Every child, parent and teacher who today remembers Daniel Morcombe and the message of the Morcombe Foundation is a testament to the power each of us has to make a difference and to the triumph of love over adversity.
+Many people who can look inside their heart, and know within their soul, the difference between what does and does not work; what is and is not affirming of life and right livelihood!
+Just as Bruce and Denise Morcombe, like many others who, suffering unbearable pain and loss, or confronted with the possibility of it, were ‘forced’ into becoming trailblazers… all it takes is an ordinary person with an extraordinary vision or drive to make a difference whose impact has a ripple effect that will continue to do good indefinitely.
+Every child, parent and teacher who today remembers Daniel Morcombe, and the message of the Morcombe Foundation, is a testament to the power we have to make a difference, and to the triumph of love over adversity.

-With thoughts for all those who have lost their own ‘Daniel’ and gratitude to the participants of the October 2014 Family Constellations Workshop on the Gold Coast, whose courage and commitment to being there for one another and breaking through those limitations inspired this writing.
+With thoughts for all who have lost their own ‘Daniel’ and gratitude to the participants of the October 2014 Family Constellations Workshop on the Gold Coast, whose courage and commitment to being there for one another and breaking through those limitations, inspired this writing.